 Adoration & Exposition of the Blessed Sacrament

-Adoration takes place Monday mornings from 6:45 to 7:45 am , at St. Therese Church.
-Daily Mass is at 8 am
+Adoration takes place on Monday mornings from 6:45 to 7:45 am , at St. Barnabas church.
+Daily Mass follows at 8 am

 What Is the Adoration & Exposition of the Blessed Sacrament?

 Eucharistic Adoration, also known as Adoration of the Blessed Sacrament, dates back to the times of the Apostles.
 It is one of the Church's most beautiful and powerful devotions.
 St. Alphonsus Liguori explained it as follows: "Of all devotions, that of adoring Jesus in the Blessed Sacrament is the greatest after the sacraments, the one dearest to God and the one most helpful to us."
 And yet, many Catholics are not familiar with it or they have forgotten it.